The Best Slow Cooker Brands According to Our Test Kitchen

 Slow cookers are responsible for all our favorite slow cooker recipes.
 Our Test Kitchen found the best-rated slow cooker brands for bringing those comfort foods to life.

 We bet you never thought twice about your trusty slow cooker, but it turns out, there are plenty of differences between slow cooker brands (beyond just size and color).
-Some offer expanded cook options outside the basic low and high, while others advertise themselves as being travel-friendly with special clips to keep that lid on tight—who among us hasn’t tipped over a slow-cooked dish to pass on the way to a potluck?
+Some offer expanded cook options outside basic low and high settings, while others advertise themselves as being travel-friendly with special clips to keep that lid on tight—who among us hasn’t tipped over a slow-cooked dish on the way to a potluck?

 Considering all these features and how much we rely on this appliance, our Test Kitchen had to find the best slow cooker out there.

 What We Tested to Find the Best Slow Cooker

 - Slow-cooking dishes in our Test Kitchen: We test dozens and dozens of recipes every month.
 How did the slow cookers do prepping our readers’ recipe submissions?
 (Share your best recipes with us!)
 How did the appliance perform cooking some of our most popular recipes, including beef au jus, lemon-dill chicken and a pineapple-upside down dump cake?

 - Controls, settings and features: Were the controls and settings easy to understand and use?
 Were the extra features useful?
 This is essential if you’re just learning how to use a slow cooker.

 - Ease of cleaning: How easy is the cleanup?
 Are any of the components dishwasher-safe?

 - Price: Is the product affordable?
 Is it well priced for how well it performed?